carbonplan/research/articles/dac-calculator-explainer/index.md

 There are two key costs associated with DAC: capital costs and energy costs.
 Capital costs are dominated by the equipment required to capture CO₂ from air and regenerate the capture material, including the specialty chemicals used to capture CO₂, the contactor used to facilitate contact between the air stream and the CO₂-capturing chemicals, and the equipment required to release CO₂ from the chemicals.

 Energy costs are also significant.
 Existing systems require between roughly 180 MW and 500 MW to capture 1 million tons of CO₂ per year — about as large as an individual power plant today.
-Of this energy requirement, roughly 80% is thermal energy and 20% electricity, where the thermal energy is required for heating during the regeneration step.
+Of this energy requirement, roughly 80% is thermal energy and 20% electricity, where the thermal energy is required for heating to regenerate the capture material.

 Analyzing the cost of DAC also requires considering any associated greenhouse gas emissions, which effectively reduce the total amount of net removal, and thus increase the [net removed cost](https://cdrprimer.org/read/chapter-4#sec-4-3) — a metric that divides the base cost by one minus the ratio of CO₂eq emitted to CO₂eq removed.<Reference color={meta.color} data={sidenotes[1]}/>

 In a recent [paper](https://www.frontiersin.org/articles/10.3389/fclim.2020.618644/abstract), McQueen et al. evaluated the cost of co-constructing a solvent DAC process with its energy system.<Reference color={meta.color} data={sidenotes[2]}/> They evaluated two energy systems that burn natural gas onsite for heat and electricity, capturing nearly all of the CO₂ released during combustion, and six all-electric non-fossil systems.

-To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an open source <NextLink href={'/research/dac-calculator'} passHref={true}><Link>interactive calculator</Link></NextLink> based directly on the model from the paper.
-The model is written in JavaScript and runs natively in the browser.
+To help build intuition for how different factors influence the cost of DAC in these scenarios, we built an <NextLink href={'/research/dac-calculator'} passHref={true}><Link>interactive calculator</Link></NextLink> based directly on the model from the paper.

 Here we explain the design of the model and the parameter space, and highlight some key insights.